robikoech/Introduction-to-excel/README.md

 # Introduction-to-excel
 Excel is an important part in Data analysis.
-I took this Bikesales  dataset from Kaggle and used it to learn the basics of excel
+I took this Bikesales  dataset from Kaggle and used it to learn the basics of excel such as Pivot tables.
+Pivot tables are incredibly useful for tasks like financial analysis, sales reporting, and any situation where you need to quickly summarize and understand large datasets.
+I created a pivot table from the data set.
+Some of the pivot tables included how the countries perfomed interms of sales per Year.